-Germany hits record high of 46% renewable energy generation.
+Germany hit record high of 46% renewable energy generation in 2019.

 According to numbers provided by Fraunhofer ISE renewable energy based electricity generation in Germany sets a new record in 2020 and represents now 46% of the country’s gross power generation.
 That made Renewables the most important energy source in Germany for seven years in a row now.